jesusmartinez/udel_crypto_email_challenge/README.md

 - Has 26! posible keys, whereas Caesar is only 26 abcdefghijklmnopqrstuvwxz - 26 -letters

+#Playfair
+- It has no j's replaced by i's
+- lot of x's.
+They represent the end of the lines

+#Hill 2x2
+- Not .065
+- 2-letter combination

 $ cat ch1 | sed 's;.;&=;g' | tr '=' '\012' | sort | uniq -c | sort -rn

 ch1 26 <--